genkio/cli-scraper/README.md

 - `requestOptions`: **Object** cli-scraper uses [request](https://github.com/request/request) library under the hood, hence it accepts pretty much all options that request offers, please take a look at request [documentation](https://github.com/request/request#requestoptions-callback) for more information
-- `beforeRequest`: **Function** before request hook function, it will be triggered before every request, you can use it to for example set different proxy for sending out the request.
-Remember cli-scraper expects you to return an object out of it.
+- `beforeRequest`: **Function** before request hook async function, it will be triggered before every request, you can use it to for example set different proxy for sending out the request.
+Remember cli-scraper expects you to resolve an object out of it.
 - `afterProcessed`: **Function** after request process hook function, it receives the processed result as the argument.

 ### Debugging tips